pietervdvn/MapComplete/Docs/Layers/ghost_bike.md

-The question is  Whom is remembered by this ghost bike?<span class='question-subtext'><br/>Please respect privacy - only fill out the name if it is widely published or marked on the cycle.
-Opt to leave out the family name.</span>
+The question is  *Whom is remembered by this ghost bike?<span class='question-subtext'><br/>Please respect privacy - only fill out the name if it is widely published or marked on the cycle.
+Opt to leave out the family name.</span>*

 This rendering asks information about the property  [name](https://wiki.openstreetmap.org/wiki/Key:name)

-This is rendered with  In remembrance of {name}
+This is rendered with  `In remembrance of {name}`

-  - No name is marked on the bike  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:noname' target='_blank'>noname</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:noname%3Dyes' target='_blank'>yes</a>`
+  - *No name is marked on the bike*  corresponds with  `noname=yes`